ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 So, what did we learn?
 - Hooks are made of closures and rely on the component lifecycle to work correctly.
 As a result, we need to use something like `renderHook()` to test them.
 - Async code executing after a test has finished will result in a warning being thrown.
 This is a Good Thing as it helps ensure that we're testing exactly what we intend to test.
-- `await waitForNextUpdate()` will pause a test until the test component is re-rendered, ensuring any async callbacks have run
+- `await waitForNextUpdate()` will pause a test until the test component is re-rendered, giving any async callbacks a chance to run.
 - `await waitFor(...)` will wait until a specific condition has been met.
 We can wait for anything, but the most common use cases are waiting for a DOM element to appear, or waiting for a specific function (like `Axios.get`) to have been called.
 We can also `await waitForElementToBeRemoved(...)`
-- sometimes, it really is best to just do what the warning says and wrap the code in `act()`, but this isn't always going to work
+- sometimes, it really is best to just do what the warning says and wrap the code in `act()`.
+This is most useful in cases where our actions have side effects that we don't care about.

 Hopefully, all of this has given you a better understanding of how hooks work, and will help you avoid pesky warnings in your tests in the future!